opentoken-io/opentoken/doc/storage.md

 Configuration
 -------------

 The `storage` options in `config.json` help to handle many facets of how storage is accomplished in OpenToken.io.
 Setting `engine` to your desired code in the storage directory will let set up the application to be able to inject your desired engine into code where it will be needed.
-It is advisable to set up specific engine configuration options in it's own property.
+It is advisable to set up specific engine configuration options in its own property.

     "storage": {
         "engine": "s3",